Improved Convergence Rate of Nested Simulation with LSE on Sieve: Abstract

 \section{Abstract}

 { Nested simulation encompasses the estimation of functionals linked to conditional expectations through simulation techniques.
-In this paper, we treat conditional expectation as a function of the multidimensional conditioning variable and provide asymptotic analyses of general Least Squared Estimators on sieve, without imposing specific assumptions on the function's form.
+In this paper, we treat conditional expectation as a function of the multidimensional conditioning variable and provide asymptotic analyses of general non-parametric Least Squared Estimators on sieve, without imposing specific assumptions on the function's form.
 Our study explores scenarios in which the convergence rate surpasses that of the standard Monte Carlo method and the one recently proposed based on kernel ridge regression.
-We also delve into the conditions that allow for achieving the best possible square root convergence rate among all methods.
+We use kernel ridge regression with inducing points and neural networks as examples to illustrate our theorems.
 Numerical experiments are conducted to support our statements. }